Do you find yourself asking these questions?

 Most Effective Exercise #2: Bench Press (or Push-Ups)

 The Bench Press is a great upper body compound movement.
-It works your chest, front deltoids (shoulders) and triceps (back of upper arm) most.
+It works your chest, front deltoids (shoulders) and triceps (back of upper arm).
 It’s a very effective exercise to gain upper-body strength and muscle.
-To avoid shoulder pain, tuck your elbows 75° when you lower the bar.
-Don’t try to stretch your chest by flaring your elbows 90° out.
+To avoid shoulder pain, tuck your elbows 70° when you lower the bar.

-Although suitable for a small population, you may impinge your shoulders if your upper-arms are perpendicular to your torso at the bottom, so it is probably best you tuck your elbows 75° to bench press pain-free.
+Although suitable for a small population and definitely can be done with a limited range of motion or depth, you may impinge your shoulders if your upper-arms are perpendicular to your torso coming into the bottom of a bench press.
+So, it is probably best you tuck your elbows 70° to bench press pain-free or avoid wear and tear on your shoulders.

 Most Effective Exercise #3: Rows